Summary

 - having a personal or family history of skin cancer.

 Australia has one of the highest rates of skin cancer in the world.
-At least two in three Australians develop some form of skin cancer before they reach the age of 70.
+More than 2 in 3 Australians will be diagnosed with skin cancer in their lifetime.

 Each year, over 2,000 Australians die from skin cancer, yet skin cancer is one of the most preventable cancers.
 Every extra decade of high UV exposure further increases your risk of melanoma (the most dangerous form of skin cancer).